 True handless cabinets have the handle 'recess' built into the cabinet as opposed to a channel in the actual door also known as 'J' pull.
-The horizontal recessed handle emphasizes the beauty of the simple line.
+The horizontal recessed handle emphasizes the beauty of the simple line and is available in many different colours.

-The true handleless door is easy to open even with a dishwasher behind it, is easy to clean, comfortable and calm.
+The true handleless door is easy to open even with a dishwasher behind it, easy to clean and ultra modern.